KseniaSOS/Guess-the-Company/README.md

 ### Game Page

 * Wenn the page is opened, the users will be able to see which question they are answering, their score, the first question and 4 different answers.
-* The Quiz will randomly select the first 10 questions from the background list.
+* The Quiz will select the first 10 questions from the randomly shuffled background list.

 ![Game Page](assets/readme-images/game-page.png)

 * There is one opportunity to choose an answer.
 * When the answer is selected,  buttons will change color, showing the users which answer is correct (green) and which is incorrect (red).
 * An additional “Next” button will also appear, allowing you to go to the next question, which will disappear after clicking.
-* By correct answering, the score will increase.
+* By answering correctly, the score will increase.
-* The users also will see on which question they stopped.
+* The users will also see on which question they stopped.

 ![Answers](assets/readme-images/correct-incorrect-answer.png)

 * After beating the game, a window will appear with the result and the "Play Again" button.
-* Pressing any button, the results will be updated.
+* Pressing the "Play Again" or "Play" buttons will directly bring the user into a new game whilst pressing "Home" and "Rules" buttons will reset the game and lead the user back to the contents of the respective sections.

 ![Score and Play Again](assets/readme-images/score-play-again.png)

 [Back to top](<#contents>)

 ## Future Features
- An item for further versions could have:
+ Potential new features could include:
  *  Different scoring systems
  *  Different levels of difficulty
- *  Track high scores and display these on a high scores page
+ *  Tracking of high scores and displaying them on a high scores page
  *  Sound with an on/off toggle
- *  Add a much larger number of words into the array
+ *  A much larger number of questions in the array

 [Back to top](<#contents>)